ERC-PARTISAN/erc-partisan/Notes_Bugs_ToDos.md

   - Name as a link to personal website: → *_data* → *_layouts* → *teams.html*
     - personal webpage link in the respective team member .md file
   - Length of team member descriptions can be changed here: *_layouts → teams.html* in line `<div class="team-content">{{ team.content | truncate: 500 }}</div>`
+  - academic guests
+    - information in data → academic_guests.yml
+    - all cosmetics in layouts → teams.html

 - **Change mailadress**